On generalized Hilbert-Kunz function and multiplicity: Positivity

-It is well-known that the Hilbert-Kunz multiplicity of a finite length module is positive.
-So, it is natural to study whether the same holds for the generalized version.
-Surprisingly, it is indeed positive over a complete intersection unless if the module has non-maximal projective dimension.
+The Hilbert--Kunz multiplicity of a finite length module is positive, so it is natural to investigate positivity of the generalized version.
+Surprisingly, it is indeed positive over a complete intersection unless the module has non-maximal projective dimension.

 First we establish a special case which will be used in the key result, Corollary~\ref{posci}.
 A part of the proof easily follows from the general result in the previous section, but we need it to get the full statement.